prebid/addressability-framework/mvp-spec/website-implementation.md

 | source  | Source object          | The source contains the data for identifying and trusting the CMP that signed lastly the Preferences.<br /> <table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the CMP.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the CMP.</td></tr></table>|
 <!--partial-end-->

-The Preferences object list all the preferences of a user in a dictionary.
+The Preferences object lists all the preferences of a user in a dictionary.
 For now, there is only one preference ("opt-in").

 **3. Generate the Seed**

 The Seed is the association of the Pseudonymous-Identifiers and the Preferences of the user for a given Addressable Content.
-Once generated, a Prebid SSO party in possession of a Seed can share it to another party via Transmissions (the next step).
-A Seed is signed by the Ad Server for auditability purpose.
+Once generated, a Prebid SSO party in possession of a Seed can share it with another party via Transmissions (the next step).
+A Seed is signed by the Ad Server for audit purposes.

 Here is the composition of a Seed: